rewriting/tom/doc/reference/Tom.md

 - `BackQuoteTerm` is translated into a function call.

-- `IncludeConstruct` is replaced by the content of the file referenced by the construct. looks for include files in: `./packageName/`, `$TOM_HOME/share/jtom/` and <path>, where <path> is specified by option: `--import `<path>.
-If the file contains some constructs, they are expanded.
+- `IncludeConstruct` is replaced by the content of the file referenced by the construct.
+Tom looks for include files in: `./packageName/`, `$TOM_HOME/share/jtom/` and <path>, where <path> is specified by option: `--import `<path>.
+If the file contains some Tom constructs, they are expanded.

 - `GomConstruct` allows to define a grammar.
 This construct is replaced by the content of the generated mapping.
 See Section [Gom construct](#gom-construct) and Chapter [Gom](Gom.md) for more details.